Ways to Use the Verb PAY

 Meaning: to give money in exchange for something

-Meaning: to show honour or admiration
+Meaning: to show admiration or respect for someone

 Pay dearly

-• We paid dearly for our new car.
+• He paid dearly for his dishonesty.

-Well-paid / low-paid
+Well-paid / poorly paid / low-paid

 Crime doesn’t pay